Ranma ½: Reception

 By November 2006, it was reported that Ranma ½ had sold over 49 million manga volumes in Japan.
-Shogakukan has printed 53 million copies as of November 2011.
-And by April 2021 it had 55 million copies in circulation.
+Shogakukan has printed 53 million copies as of November 2011, and by April 2021 it had 55 million copies in circulation.

 The Ranma ½ anime was ranked number 17 on Anime Insider's 2001 list of the Top 50 Anime, although the list was limited to series that were released in North America.
 It ranked 36th on TV Asahi's 2006 list of Japan's 100 favorite animated TV series, which is based on an online poll of the Japanese people, up from the previous year's list where it ranked 45th.
 In November 2006, the New York Comic Con announced that it would host the first-ever American Anime Awards.
 Fans had the chance to vote for their favorite anime online during the month of January 2007.
 Only the five nominees receiving the most votes for each category were announced on February 5.
 Among the 12 different categories, Ranma ½ was voted into the "Best Comedy Anime" category, and the Ranma ½ OVAs were voted into the "Best Short Series" category.
 A 2019 NHK poll of 210,061 people saw Ranma ½ and Ranma ½ Nettōhen named Takahashi's second best-animated work.
 Shampoo and Ranma were voted fourth and fifth place respectively in her characters category.
+The 2024 anime adaptation was nominated for 6 categories, including Best Comedy, Best Romance, and Best Ending Sequence ("Anta Nante" by Riria) at the 9th Crunchyroll Anime Awards in 2025.